scs-edpo/lab04-flowing-retail/docs/submissions/A1_E1_Gr4_KafkaStart.md

 ### Conclusion
 - The consumer can read records from the specified offset, which can lead to not processing records that were sent before the consumer was started.
 - If the consumer is not aware of the offset, it can lead to data loss.
+//TODO not true since the consumer is explicitly aware of the offset of 200.
 ## E04-03: Disable auto commit

 ### Parameters and Process